Your application confirmation email will be sent to this email address.

 while working as a JI, during Junior Program classes and events, and while representing RYC.

-I hereby submit my application to be a JI for summer 2021.
-I will be notified in March regarding my application status.
+I hereby submit my application to be a JI.
+I will be notified in April regarding my application status.